 An instructor who suspects academic dishonesty should contact his or her respective Program Director then meet with the student in question (ideally with the Program Director present) to determine the severity of the transgression.
 If the instructor believes the occurrence is minor (for example: incorrect use of sources, misunderstanding of citation format) he or she should handle it as he/she sees fit.
 This can include counseling the student about the correct use of sources, or referring the student to the Learning Resource Center for tutoring, usually in concert with revising the assignment in question.
 The instructor, however, does reserve the right to refuse the work and give the student a zero for it.
 The instructor will notify the Dean of Enrollment & Advising Services so that there is documentation in case the student has a future violation.
-If the student has a prior violation, then the current case will automatically be referred to the Campus Compact Review Board for sanctions to be recommended to the Provost.
+If the student has a prior violation, then the current case will automatically be referred to the Campus Compact Review Board for sanctions to be recommended to the Vice President of Academic Affairs.

-If the instructor determines a major violation has occurred, (for example: cheating on an exam, paper downloaded from Internet, drawings taken from book or Internet, homework completed by another person,) then the instructor cans choose to refer the case to the Dean of Enrollment & Advising Services to have the Campus Compact Review Board make a recommendation to the Provost for sanctions.
+If the instructor determines a major violation has occurred, (for example: cheating on an exam, paper downloaded from Internet, drawings taken from book or Internet, homework completed by another person,) then the instructor cans choose to refer the case to the Dean of Enrollment & Advising Services to have the Campus Compact Review Board make a recommendation to the Vice President of Academic Affairs for sanctions.
 The Board consists of all School Deans and the Dean of Students.
 The Dean of Enrollment & Advising Services will hold a hearing with the Board and invite the student, instructor, the student's Academic Advisor, the relevant Program Director, and other administrative staff as necessary.
 If in attendance, the student will be allowed to explain him or herself.
 In their absence, s/he can submit a written statement to be read by the Board.

-Following the hearing, sanctions will be recommended to the Provost.
+Following the hearing, sanctions will be recommended to the Vice President of Academic Affairs.
 These may include, but are not limited to: failure of the paper/project, failure of the course, suspension, or dismissal from the college.
 Regardless of disciplinary action taken, a note will be placed in the student's file.
-The Provost will notify the student of the outcome of the Board's recommendation and subsequent required action.
+The Vice President of Academic Affairs will notify the student of the outcome of the Board's recommendation and subsequent required action.

-Note: a student may not drop or withdraw from a class once an academic dishonesty investigation has begun - except at the discretion of the Campus Compact Review Board or Provost.
+Note: a student may not drop or withdraw from a class once an academic dishonesty investigation has begun - except at the discretion of the Campus Compact Review Board or Vice President of Academic Affairs.
 If the student attempts to do so without permission, the action will be refused or reversed.